Maerih/maerih.github.io/_posts/2022/2022-05-31-hosting-multiple-web-services.md

 ---
 layout: post
-title: Running multiple web services behind one public IP address
+title: Running multiple web services
 description: With nginx, a domain name, and Let's Encrypt, all internal and external-facing web applications can use HTTPS — even on a home network
 categories:
 - Guides
+- Linux Administration
 tags:
 - nginx
 - Let's Encrypt